Anessen/PSFalcon/Code-Examples.md

 }
 ```
 # Ingesting data
-## Retrieve identifiers from a text file
+## Retrieve items from a text file
-To perform certain actions, you'll need an identifier for a specific resource within your Falcon environment--Host identifiers for Real-time Response or Network Containment, Host Group identifiers for policy assignment, etc.

-The following example shows how you can add the retrieval of these identifiers, convert to an absolute file path, normalize the input (which sometimes is a problem when the values are converted to Json for an API request) and ignore any blank values.
-Once complete, you can use the `$Ids` variable with another PSFalcon command.
+Collect a list of items (identifiers, hostnames, group names, etc.) from an absolute file path, normalize the input (which sometimes is a problem when the values are converted to Json for an API request), exclude blank values and save to the variable `$Items`.
+Once complete, you can use the `$Items` variable with another PSFalcon command.
 ```powershell
 #Requires -Version 5.1
 param(